Click to read about

-Indigo Flowers III
+Indigo Flowers and

-These flowers have been on and off needles for sometime now, and when they are on my needles, I love how they grow (albeit slowly).
-Both yarns (Calmer and Zephyr) are smooth and soft, and I have yet to get tired of the cool colors.
+Zephyr) are smooth and soft, and I have yet to get tired of the cool colors.
 Good signs!
 I surely hope that this vest would become a wardrobe staple for me.
 Well, although there were a few moments that I had to pause and double-check my decreases and see on which row I was at, it took me less time to finish the second half front piece.

 Now both front pieces are waiting for three-needle bind-off ;-):